-- 222. Plaintiffs bring this Class action on behalf of themselves and all others similarly situated, for the purpose of asserting the claims alleged in this Complaint on a common basis. - 223.
-A class action is a superior means, and the only practicable means, by which Plaintiffs and unknown Class members can challenge the Defendants' unlawful probation and debt-collection scheme. - 224.
-This action is brought and may properly be maintained as a Class action pursuant to Rule 23(a)(1)-(4), Rule 23(b)(2), and Rule 23(b)(3) of the Federal Rules of Civil Procedure. - 225.
-This action satisfies the numerosity, commonality, typicality, and adequacy requirements of those provisions. - 226.
-Plaintiffs propose the following class for which they seek declaratory relief, injunctive relief, and monetary damages: All persons who have at any time owed or who will incur debts to Rutherford County from fines, fees, costs, or surcharges arising from traffic and misdemeanor cases in the County courts and who have been or will be placed on probation with any public or private entity.
+222. Plaintiffs bring this Class action on behalf of themselves and all others similarly situated, for the purpose of asserting the claims alleged in this Complaint on a common basis.

+223. A class action is a superior means, and the only practicable means, by which Plaintiffs and unknown Class members can challenge the Defendants' unlawful probation and debt-collection scheme.

+224. This action is brought and may properly be maintained as a Class action pursuant to Rule 23(a)(1)-(4), Rule 23(b)(2), and Rule 23(b)(3) of the Federal Rules of Civil Procedure.

+225. This action satisfies the numerosity, commonality, typicality, and adequacy requirements of those provisions.

+226. Plaintiffs propose the following class for which they seek declaratory, injunctive, and monetary damages: All persons who currently owe or who will incur debts to Rutherford County from fines, fees, costs, or surcharges arising from traffic and misdemeanor cases in the County court and who have been placed on probation with PCC, Inc. pursuant to the Contract between the Defendants Rutherford County and PCC, Inc.16

+16 On October 5, 2017, the Court conditionally certified the following settlement class: All persons who, at any time from October 1, 2011 to October 5, 2017, (1) incurred court-imposed financial obligations from a traffic or misdemeanor case in Rutherford County General Sessions or Circuit Court; and (2) were supervised on probation in that case by Providence Community Corrections, Inc. or Rutherford County's Probation Department.
+Dkt.
+191 at 7.